apache/pulsar/site2/docs/functions-overview.md

 }
 ```

-Functions are executed each time a message is published to the input topic.
-For example, if a function is listening to the `tweet-stream` topic, the function runs each time when a message is published to that topic.
+A Pulsar Function is executed each time a message is published to its input topic.
+For example, if a function has an input topic called `tweet-stream`, the function runs each time a message is published to `tweet-stream`.

 ## Goals